Google Sketchup

 View Options: Parallel/Perspective Toggle, ISO, Front, Back, Left, Right, Bottom, Top, Hand Tool, Zoom Extents, Zoom Last

 Hide and Unhide come in very handy in a detailed model with lots of layers.
-Having a dedicated Shift apart from the QWERTY keyboard lets me keep my hand over the X-keys for this frequently used modifier.
+Having dedicated Ctrl and Alt keys apart from the QWERTY keyboard lets me keep my hand over the X-keys for these frequently used modifiers.

 Reverse Faces Key

-My latest key (so new it doesn't have a key legend yet) is Reverse Faces.
+My latest key is Reverse Faces.
 When I'm adding parts to a model Sketchup and I frequently disagree on whether a surface is facing inside or outside.
 Their means of correcting this is to Right-click and cursor down to select Reverse Faces from the context menu.
 That's way too much work for me.
 Especially if I'm in a hurry and have a lot of faces to reverse.

 I assigned the shortcut Alt+R to this function in Sketchup, but that still means selecting the face and deselecting it or selecting another face or object when I'm done.
 That may not seem like a lot to ask, but every click is precious so if I can replace it with a line or two of macro on my X-keys, I will.